starship/starship/docs/pt-BR/config/README.md

 ## Elm

-O módulo `elm` exibe a versão instalada do [Elm](https://elm-lang.org/).
+The `elm` module shows the currently installed version of [Elm](https://elm-lang.org/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem um arquivo `elm.json`
+- The current directory contains a `elm.json` file
-- O diretório atual contem o arquivo `elm-package.json`
+- The current directory contains a `elm-package.json` file
-- O diretório atual contem um arquivo `.elm-version`
+- The current directory contains a `.elm-version` file
-- O diretório atual contem uma pasta `elm-stuff`
+- The current directory contains a `elm-stuff` folder
-- O diretório contem arquivos `*.elm`
+- The current directory contains a `*.elm` files

 ### Opções